tapis-project/documentation/source/technical/pgrest.rst

 Since the ``root_url`` attribute has value ``widgets``, an associated collection at URL ``/v3/pgrest/data/widgets`` is automatically made available for managing and retrieving the data (rows) on the table.
-See the `Data API`_ section below for more details.
+See the :ref:`Data API <target data api>` section below for more details.